pfrazee/rpc-websockets/README.md

 // register an RPC method
 server.register('sum', function(params, meta) {
-  // meta.socket_id provides the internal id of the caller's socket return params[0] + params[1]
+  // meta.socket_id provides the internal id of the caller's socket
+  // meta.user_id provides the value of the ?user query param from the initial call return params[0] + params[1]
 })